 - Website - defines a website the plan should be available at;

-- Name - allows defining a subscription plan name for internal identification purposes.
+- Name - defines the plan's name for internal identification purposes.

-- Subscription engine - allows selecting a payment method available for the subscription plan.
+- Subscription engine - selects a payment method available for the plan.

-The block controls the most important aspects of the subscription plan - how many times and at what intervals customers will be charged, along with the subscription start date:
+Here you can define how many times and how often customers will be charged along with the subscription start date:

-- Number of Payments - defines how many times customers will be charged (the number of orders created accordingly);
+- Number of Payments - defines how many times customers will be charged (the number of orders will be created accordingly);

-- Repeat Payments - defines how ofter customers will be charged:
+- Repeat Payments - defines how often customers will be charged;

-- Subscription start date - defines if subscription will start at the moment of purchase, exact day of month, last day of current month, or on the date defined by customer.
+- Subscription start date - defines if the subscription will start at the moment of purchase, the exact day of a month, the last day of the current month, or on the date defined by a customer.

 Additional Pricing Settings

-This section controls all additional subscription plan payment options:
+This section controls all the additional subscription plan's pricing parameters:

-- Enable Initial Fee - defines if the initial fee is enabled for this subscription plan.
-Initial fee value is set on the product level;
+- Enable Initial Fee - defines if the initial fee is enabled for the subscription plan.
+The exact value is set at the product level;

-- Enable Trial Period - defines if the trial period is enabled for this subscription plan.
-Trial Period price is set on the product level.
+- Enable Trial Period - defines if the trial period is enabled for the subscription plan.
+The price is set at the product level;

-In this section store administrator sets the subscription plan name and description that will be displayed to the customers at the store frontend:
+In this section you can set the subscription plan's name and description to be displayed on the storefront:

-- Store View - defines the store view this plan title and description will be displayed at;
+- Store View - defines a store view this plan's title and description will be displayed at;

-- Title - name of the subscription plan;
+- Title - the name of the subscription plan;

-Additional store view descriptions can be added by clicking button.
+Additional store view descriptions can be added by clicking .

-Once at least a single Subscription Plan has been created and configured, it is possible to start offering products by subscription.
-The extension doesn't add new product type with a limited set of options to the store, instead it allows store administrator to offer existing products as subscriptions.
+The extension doesn't add a new product type with a limited set of options to the store.
+Instead, it suggests offering the existing products as subscriptions.